OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-11.md

 By faith Jacob, when dying, blessed each of the sons of Joseph, bowing in worship over the head of his staff.

 ## Hebrews 11:22
-By faith Joseph, at the end of his life, made mention of the exodus of the Israelites and gave directions concerning his bones.
+By faith Joseph, nearing the end of his life, spoke of the exodus of the Israelites and gave instructions about his bones.

 ## Hebrews 11:23
-By faith Moses, when he was born, was hidden for three months by his parents, because they saw he was a beautiful child, and they were not afraid of the king’s edict.
+By faith Moses, when he was born, was hidden for three months by his parents, because they saw he was a special child, and they were not afraid of the king’s decree.

 ## Hebrews 11:24
 By faith Moses, when he had grown up, refused to be called the son of Pharaoh’s daughter.

 ## Hebrews 11:25
-Choosing rather to be mistreated with the people of God than to enjoy the fleeting pleasures of sin.
+Choosing instead to endure mistreatment with the people of God rather than enjoy the fleeting pleasures of sin.

 ## Hebrews 11:26
-He considered the reproach of Christ greater wealth than the treasures of Egypt, for he was looking to the reward.
+He regarded disgrace for the sake of Christ as of greater value than the treasures of Egypt, for he was looking ahead to his reward.

 ## Hebrews 11:27
 By faith he left Egypt, not fearing the king’s anger, for he persevered as seeing Him who is invisible.